Wednesday, January 20, 2021

 It is unclear how the uncle returned to the United States with the artifact.
 The helm would disappear during bunk inspections and reappear later more than once.
 It seemed to have some peculiar power to hid itself when necessary.
 When the uncle got home to New York City, he had every intention of selling the strange helmet to a museum or auction house, yet whenever this occurred to him he would find he'd misplaced it.

-Some years later his son and his nephew were exploring the old family house when they discovered the helmet hidden in a box in the attic.
-One of the boys convinced his cousin to try it on, saying it looked like something out of a Conan movie or a game of Dungeons and Dragons.
+Some years later his son and nephew were exploring the old family house when they discovered the helmet hidden in a box in the attic.
+The soldier's son convinced his cousin to try it on, saying it looked like something out of a Conan movie or a game of Dungeons and Dragons.
 Donning the helmet and having that thought in mind, the cousin was transformed into The Hyborian!
-The two spent time testing out the powers and new body of the Hyborian when the young man wearing the helm first heard the voices of past wielders.
+The two spent time testing out the powers and new body of the Hyborian when the young man wearing the helm first heard strange whispers...the voices of past wearers.

 Not long after this, the Hyborian made his first crime-fighting debut and the young man was immediately contacted by his uncle.
 Now an old man, his uncle revealed how he came upon the item and warned that it was neither good nor evil.
 Clearly the helmet could be worn by anyone.
 The helmet disagreed.
 According to the spirits within it, many who've worn it have found it to be simply an ancient example of costuming and nothing more.
 The ghosts within determine the worthiness of the wearer though they have widely varying and mysterious criteria.
 The German soldier for example may well have personally been a man of honor, even if he served a terrible regime.